Do You Need a Home Inspection on New Construction in Saratoga Springs? Yes — Here's Why | Kat Ashby

 The Bigger Picture: What a Builder Who Restricts Inspections Is Telling You

 Barry Stone's syndicated column captured it well: "Honest builders allow home inspections on site as a matter of course."
 A builder who puts up significant roadblocks is telling you something about how they approach quality, transparency, and their relationship with buyers.
-That doesn't mean every home they build is problematic.
-But it does mean you should be more attentive, not less, to the condition of what you're buying — and more proactive, not less, in protecting yourself through the warranty process.

-If you're buying new construction in Saratoga Springs and have questions about the inspection policies of a specific builder, reach out.
+If you're buying new construction in Saratoga Springs or Eagle Mountain and have questions about the inspection policies of a specific builder, reach out.
 I know which builders in this market have restrictions, what those restrictions look like, and how to navigate them.
 That conversation is part of what I do for buyers.

 What Forum Communities Are Saying